|Degree||PhD in Art & Art History

 University of North Carolina at Chapel Hill, 2022

 |Professional Affiliation||PhD Candidate, University of North Carolina at Chapel Hill|

 |Second Professional Affiliation||Georges Lurcy Fellow, University of North Carolina at Chapel Hill|

 |Third Professional Affiliation||University of North Carolina at Chapel Hill|

-In addition to her research and professional appointments, Kelsey has served on editorial and symposium committees, presented at national and interdisciplinary conferences, served as Co-Director of the Royster Advanced Mentoring Program at UNC-CH, was elected Co-President of the UNC Art Student Graduate Organization, and studied abroad at both the Université Paris-Sorbonne and the Università per Stranieri di Perugia.
+In addition to my research and professional appointments, I have served on editorial and symposium committees, presented at national and interdisciplinary conferences, served as Co-Director of the Royster Advanced Mentoring Program at UNC-CH, was elected Co-President of the UNC Art Student Graduate Organization, and studied abroad at both the Université Paris-Sorbonne and the Università per Stranieri di Perugia.